Skip to content

 • Transportation and accommodation if required

-• Contingency plans for weather, cancellations, rescheduling
+• Contingency plans for cancellations and rescheduling

 During the Shoot